AeloveRim/TahrovinGrit/README.md

 Once you teleport at one of the crystals, you'll be dumped into Skyrim in the place you chose.
 Make your choices wisely though - once you leave, you cannot return.

 ## CBPC VRSex
-[CBPC VRSex](https://www.loverslab.com/files/file/29662-cbpc-vrsex/) is a mod to create basic sex interactions without taking control away from the player.
-It requires the player to have a penis.
-If you are playing a non-futa female, you may use the "Auto-futa" option in the MCM to temporarily grow a penis during VRSex scenes.
+[CBPC VRSex](https://www.loverslab.com/files/file/29662-cbpc-vrsex/) is a mod to create basic sex interactions without taking control away from the player. ~~It requires the player to have a penis.
+If you are playing a non-futa female, you may use the "Auto-futa" option in the MCM to temporarily grow a penis during VRSex scenes.~~ Penis not required anymore, vagina on vagina collision works fine now.
+Though you can still use Auto-futa if you'd like.

 If you wish to use that system, read the manual in your inventory or on the stand next to the "VRSex Training Dummy" NPC in the Realm of Lorkhan.
 Feel free to try out the mod on that Training Dummy to figure out how things work.